chiditochi/reportApp/README.md

 # reportApp
 This is an e-commerce report application.
-This application is built on node with a reactjs front end
+This application is built using the following technologies:
+  - nodejs
+  - express
+  - postgresql
+  - reactjs
+  - materialize